Singapore Eat: Ah Huat Hokkien Prawn Mee (阿发福建面) @ Bukit Batok West

 - 2 min read

-The signature Hokkien Prawn Mee (福建虾面) uses typical yellow noodle and thin rice vermicelli to stir-fried with prawns, calamari, pork belly shreds, egg and garlic bits and garnished with a lime, crispy fried pork lard and spicy sambal chilli.
-The dish is not too wet with a strong wok aroma, flavourful and not too salty.
-It is indeed delicious.
+The signature Hokkien Prawn Mee (福建虾面) uses typical yellow noodle and thin rice vermicelli to stir-fried with prawns, calamari, pork belly shreds, egg and garlic bits, and garnished with a lime, crispy fried pork lard and spicy sambal chilli.
+The dish is not too wet with a strong wok aroma, flavourful and not salty.
+It is delicious.

 The Fried Char Kway Teow (炒粿条), with either hum (cockles) or prawns, uses yellow noodle and broad-flat kway teow to nicely fried with cockles, fishcake slices, egg and crispy fried pork lard.
 The dish has just-nice wetness, non-oily, not overly sweet nor salty and with heavy wok aroma.
 The cockles are lightly cooked and not too raw.
-This fried kway teow is nice and does not have a sinful feeling after eating.
+It is tasty and delicious.

 Social Media: